 Turning on the faucet and filling a glass with clean, fresh water seems like a normal part of any day.
 That, however, is not always the case.

 “You’d be surprised by the number of people without public water.
-There are a lot of wells still in this country,” says Matthew Fluharty, Public Sector Lead, Water Resources engineer, and a Vice President in CEC’s Bridgeport office.
+There are a lot of wells still in this country,” says Matthew Fluharty, Water Resources engineer, and a Vice President in CEC’s Bridgeport office.

 “Nobody really thinks about water until you turn on the tap and there is none.
 We can’t live without water.”

 Each and every water project undertaken by CEC comes with its own set of challenges.
-CEC staff tackles those challenges with confidence.
-“Every public sector water project is unique, CEC always relies on the fundamentals and the requirements of how the system needs to work,” Fluharty says.
+CEC tackles those challenges with confidence.
+“Every public sector water project is unique; CEC always relies on the fundamentals and the requirements of how the system needs to work,” Fluharty says.

 For the most part, these line extensions are multi-phase projects.
 CEC designs the plan to extend a line a few miles and when the need arises again, goes back and designs another extension of the same line for a few more miles.
 “It’s all based on need,” Fluharty says.

 He points to a $2 million project in Pennsboro, West Virginia, as an example.
 The first phase added 30 new customers, while the second added another 20 to 30.
 “When it comes to water, the lines can keep being extended.
-It’s good for everyone — the water entity, the customers, and CEC.”
+It’s good for everyone — the water entity and the customers.”

-Another big CEC project resulted in 400 customers having access to the public water lines for the first time.
-“We couldn’t get it done fast enough,” Fluharty says.
+Another big CEC project resulted in 400 customers having access to public water for the first time.
+“By the time we were awarded the project, those customers were anxiously awaiting its completion,” Fluharty says.

-CEC provides municipalities with full-service capabilities including studies, analysis, engineering, and also can provide additional support for:
+CEC provides municipalities with full-service capabilities including studies, analysis, and engineering.